ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 ![](Regression-Diagnostics-_files/figure-gfm/unnamed-chunk-15-1.png)<!-- -->

 Interpretation:

 When comparing the model chosen by the subset method vs the one manually elaborated in this paper, the comparisons and evaluations indicate that the best performing model is the one selected by the computer.

 In addition, a plot was drawn to visually check the performance of each model, and once again the one that performs best is the second model (created using the subset's method).

 ## Conclusion

-   Interpretation:

 The first model was built taking into account only continuous, quantitative variables, namely garage area, above grade living area (sqft), and the total square feet of the basement area.
 The second one, on the other hand, was created by using the subsets method, and a limit of 3 predictors was set so that it could be compared to the one that was created manually.
 The resulting model contained the variables overall quality, above grade living area (square feet), and rating of basement finished area (Type 1 finished square feet).
 Both models have one variable in common; above grade living area but differ on the rest.

 When it comes to selecting the most appropriate model, the analysis leans towards the second since it has a higher R-squared value and a better overall score.

 In conclusion, it can be stated that a house with a superior overall quality, a larger above grade living area (square feet), and a better rating of its basement finished area, will have a higher sale price.
 This information is beneficial for potential buyers or realtors since these 3 variables are what will change the monetary value of houses the most.